jgwill/olca/narrativemap.md

 - 0259abcd: optional dependencies for tracing and graceful Langfuse import
 - 7a88c45: extras instructions and ledger for Termux support
 - 0a3cc5b: guarded CLI imports and clarified installation docs
+- a889152: added dotenv dependency and guards for Termux CLI stability